 A modern-day herbal book, The Herbal Kitchen, by Kami McBride calls the dandelion a “nutritive tonic that enhances overall wellness.”
 The inulin in dandelion root also “nourishes the beneficial bacteria in the gastrointestinal tract and enhances digestion” (pg.
 59).

 Dandelions are pretty amazing.
-This is a list of just some of the healing properties of dandelions:
+This is a list of just some of the healing properties of dandelions according to The Herbal Kitchen:

 - Bitter flavor stimulates healthy digestion